Quantifying Bell: the Resource Theory of Nonclassicality of Common-Cause Boxes: Details of the resource theory

-We begin by formalizing the relevant definitions from the previous section.
+We begin by formalizing the relevant definitions from Sec.~\ref{sec:freeandnonfree} and \ref{sec:quantifying}, and providing more details about the definition of the resource theory.
 For ease of presentation, we focus throughout on the bipartite Bell scenario, but the multipartite Bell scenario can be formalized analogously.

 Fig.~\ref{fig:CandNCboxes}(a) depicts the structure of a generic GPT-realizable common-cause box.
 The classical variables that range over the (fixed) choices of local measurements are termed the \term{setting variables}, denoted $S$ (left wing) and $T$ (right wing), while the classical variables that range over the possible results of these measurements are termed the \term{outcome variables}, denoted $X$ (left wing) and $Y$ (right wing).

-\begin{defn} We define the \term{type} of a box as the full specification of the cardinalities of all of the setting variables and all of the outcome variables, and we denote the type of a resource $R$ as $[R]$.
-We introduce the following notational convention to specify types: the cardinalities of the setting variables for all $n$ wings and the cardinalities of the outcome variables for all $n$ wings are specified as the bottom and top rows, respectively, of a $2{\times }n$ matrix.
-For example, for the 2-wing common-cause box depicted in Fig.~\ref{fig:CandNCboxes}, the type is {\xyst}, where $|O|$ denotes the cardinality of a variable $O$. \end{defn} If we further particularize to the CHSH scenario, where the cardinalities of both setting and outcome variables is 2, then the type is {\twotwotwotwo}.
+In this article, we will refer to the cardinality of the set over which a variable $X$ varies as ``the cardinality of $X$'' and we will also sometimes refer to the cardinality of the setting (outcome) variable as simply ``the cardinality of the setting (outcome)''.